 To build your claim for non-economic damages, start by looking at the jury instructions in your area, given that states vary on how an attorney may present a client’s non-economic damages, including past and future pain and suffering.
 Identify all the elements of the non-economic damages for which you can seek compensation.

 Prepare and share a pre-demand questionnaire with your client regularly.
 This can help to ensure that you capture all of your client’s ongoing complaints, along with the impact your client’s injuries have (and may continue to have) on their life.
-This information illustrates the specific loss of enjoyment and/or “duties under duress” that your client endured, and provides a way to document future impacts which your client may encounter in the foreseeable future.
+This information illustrates the specific loss of enjoyment and/or “duties under duress” that your client endured and provides a way to document future impacts that your client may encounter in the foreseeable future.

 There are three ways to estimate pain & suffering:

-• Per diem analysis: Use details of your client’s injuries and enduring complaints to prepare a per diem analysis that quantifies your client’s non-economic damages.
+Per diem analysis: Use details of your client’s injuries and enduring complaints to prepare a per diem analysis that quantifies your client’s non-economic damages.
 The per diem analysis should include an estimate of your client’s total pain and suffering with reference to an appropriate hourly rate and a reasonable value for each hour that your client endured pain and suffering as a proximate result of a tortfeasor’s conduct.

-• Verdict analysis: Conduct a comparable verdict search for claims involving the same or similar circumstances within the relevant jurisdiction, and present a representative verdict(s) that clearly demonstrates the threshold that a similarly-situated jury would likely award your client should the tortfeasor refuse to reasonably settle your client’s claim.
+Verdict analysis: Conduct a comparable verdict search for claims involving the same or similar circumstances within the relevant jurisdiction, and present a representative verdict(s) that clearly demonstrates the threshold that a similarly-situated jury would likely award your client should the tortfeasor refuse to reasonably settle your client’s claim.
 Include in your presentation how the jury from the representative verdict(s) allocated non-economic damages to justify your estimation of the value of your client’s pain and suffering.

-• Lump sum: Not all states are created equal when it comes to how or by what means or method non-economic damages may be quantified and/or presented to a jury.
+Lump sum: Not all states are created equal when it comes to how or by what means or method non-economic damages may be quantified and/or presented to a jury.
 For example, 24 states expressly allow an attorney to argue that a client is entitled to a sum certain/lump sum amount of non-economic damages while simultaneously permitting an attorney to suggest that the per diem method (i.e., a fixed monetary amount for a defined unit of time) is an appropriate non-economic damages calculus.
 So, when in doubt, verify your state’s stance on the interplay between lump sum and per diem arguments.

 Step 5: Organize the exhibits